lebriggs/laura_website_2/content/dataresource/2024-03-18-nero_instructions/index.Rmd

 ---
-title: "Workshop Overview:A Data Pre-Analysis Plan Using Canva"
+title: "A Data Pre-Analysis Plan Using Canva"
-subtitle: ""
+subtitle: "A Workshop Overview"
 excerpt: "Join us for a 30-minute hands-on workshop where we will explore the world of effective data pre-analysis planning using Canva.
 We'll use a real dataset to address common challenges, such as having a narrow perspective on your data.
 Together, we'll work to improve your data analysis decision-making skills.